kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### deleteRecordsWithRevision(params)

-> Deletes multiple records in an app with revision.
+> Delete multiple records in an app with revision.

 **Parameter**